-What your toddler needs is some toddler fun: high energy toddler activities that will keep her out of trouble and tire her out before bedtime rolls around.
+What your toddler needs is some toddler fun: physical activities that toddlers love that will keep them out of trouble and tire them out before bedtime rolls around.

-This list is full of easy, low-prep toddler activities and games that you can do at home that will tire your toddler out (because we’ve all asked the question “What do I do with my toddler all day?”.
+This list is full of easy, low-prep toddler activities and games that you can do at home that will tire your toddler out (because we’ve all asked the question “What do I do with my toddler all day?”).